RedTurtle/auslfe.formonline.pfgadapter/README.txt

 * Plone 4 compatibility
 * We are planning an integration of the PFG adapter with `Easy Template`__
 * Automatically save the overseer e-mail in the user data, so automatically fill future requests
+* A shorter workflow, for very simple approvation where we only need A and C actors

 __ http://pypi.python.org/pypi/collective.easytemplate/